 This argument that lasik surgeons do not have lasik themselves, is a compelling one – how can eye doctors preach the wonders of lasik to their patients when they still wear glasses and have not gone through it themselves?

-Fortunately, we have plenty of evidence to dispel this commonly-held belief about lasik – one of them being that our very own surgeon Dr. Tony Ho, has himself undergone the surface-based, touch-less and flap-less TransPRK procedure!
+Fortunately, we have plenty of evidence to dispel this commonly-held belief about lasik – one of them being that our very own surgeons Dr. Tony Ho, Dr. Philemon Huang and Dr. Wong Hon Kiat have themselves undergone lasik surgery!
 So read on to learn about ophthalmologists including ours who have had lasik done, what made them decide to go for it, as well as find out why others might have not gone for the procedure themselves.

 Many eye surgeons have in fact had laser vision correction!